Twitch streamers’ ‘TV meta’ draws television industry’s eye of Sauron

 “Almost every single one of [the top 50 broadcasters] needs to be at 240-250 hours per month,” said Nash, who has viewed a number of major contracts in his role, some of which pay out millions of dollars to streamers over multiple years.
 Nash rejected the idea that streamers are embracing reaction streams because they are “lazy.”

 “They’re like, ‘What do I do live all this time?’
 And they’re seeing that react content is not only relatively low effort, but it’s also pushing views,” he said.
-“So the next logical step is, ‘Okay, how far can I get away with this?’”
+“So the next logical step is, ‘Okay, how far can I get away with this?’ ”

 Even streamers’ concerns about losing this source of content have been transformed into a wellspring of content.
-Late last week, a streamer named Demarcus “Jidion” Cousins sent his audience into Anys’ Twitch chat with harassing messages in the aftermath of her return from DMCA limbo.
-This caused other content creators to rally around either Anys or Cousins, leading to heated arguments, an indefinite Twitch ban for Cousins, and eventually, legal threats from Twitch superstar Tyler “Ninja” Blevins to Anys for perceived onstream “lies” about his perspective on the situation and efforts to get Cousins un-banned.
-It’s easily Twitch’s biggest drama of the week of the year so far.
+Late last week, a streamer named Demarcus “Jidion” Cousins sent his audience into Anys’s Twitch chat with harassing messages in the aftermath of her return from DMCA limbo.
+This caused other content creators to rally around either Anys or Cousins, leading to heated arguments, an indefinite Twitch ban for Cousins, and, eventually, legal threats from Twitch superstar Tyler “Ninja” Blevins to Anys for perceived onstream “lies” about his perspective on the situation and efforts to get Cousins un-banned.
+It’s easily Twitch’s biggest drama-of-the-week of the year so far.
 And while it’s rooted in real issues — sexism, a streamer’s career — it’s also got viewers glued to their screens.

 Some streamers, such as Piker and Felix “xQc” Lengyel, both of whom started reacting to clips from sites like YouTube long before the current react meta began, argue reaction content should be permitted since Twitch is essentially built on copyright infringement.
 Streaming a video game is technically a DMCA-able offense.
 The video game industry, however, has decided to allow the practice because the free publicity and resulting sales tend to outweigh any potential downsides.

-Lengyel and the talent agent who represents him, Ryan Morrison, pushed back against the DMCA claim saying his reactions made it transformative, and therefore allowable under fair use, a defense of derivative content that protects unlicensed use of copyrighted works in specific, case-by-case instances.
+Lengyel and the talent agent who represents him, Ryan Morrison, pushed back against the DMCA claim, saying his reactions made it transformative and therefore allowable under fair use, a defense of derivative content that protects unlicensed use of copyright works in case-by-case instances.
 In that case, too, critics worried that blowback would impact not just Lengyel, but the entirety of Twitch and laws surrounding fair use.
 Ultimately, that moment passed without the rules or habits of streamers materially changing.

 Ignoring the infractions